mindtwo/laravel-starter-kit/README.md

 ## Tests

 Run the tests with `just test`.
-This will run both unit and integration tests for all modules.
+This will run both unit and integration tests.
 A code coverage report can be generated with `just coverage`.
 This will take **significantly** longer than just running the tests normally.